BOTANICAL NAME: Dracaena fragrans massangeana

 PRUNING: Remove entire ‘cane’ or trunk if one in the pot is damaged or dying.

-GENERAL INFORMATION: Dracaena fragans is the plain green form used where light level is less.
+GENERAL INFORMATION: Dracaena fragans is the plain green form used where light level is low.